 A Woman and Her Dog: Abby was very attached to her dog Broadway Baby, so when she died, it was nothing less than a tragedy for her.

 The Ace: Maddie.
 She was unstoppable in season one, winning titles and trophies left and right and staying at the top of the pyramid for almost the entire season.
-From season two onward, Reality Ensued and things started falling apart for her, but she still holds a great legacy.
+She's gotten insane amounts of opportunities in the industry, she's considered to be Abby's favorite (no matter how many times Abby might object to this), and if anyone could be considered the most recognizable of the ALDC team, it's her.

 Age-Inappropriate Dress: As mentioned in an episode where the girls received NO awards for their 'barely-there' costumes.